Contents

 How much: The basic monthly fee is €39.95, plus VAT, and an additional €9.95 is required to connect to your online store.
 Third-party sellers enjoy free unlimited listings.
 Commission (charged on the total price, including shipping) ranges from 6.5% for computers, electronics and household appliances to 12.5% for media items.
 There are no fees to cancel your account.

-Customer profile: Kaufland.de boasts 32 million monthly visitors as well as 6.5 million customers.
+Customer profile: Kaufland.de boasts 32 million monthly visitors, and 6.5 million customers.

 7. Bol.com